-Some Suggested Topics
+(Some) Suggested Topics

 We strongly encourage you to explore your own topics for the project.
-In the following we provide some suggested topics just for your information.
+In the following I provide some suggested topics just for your information.
+I will update the list once more things come up to my mind.